DavidHellwig/Footron-Emulator/README.md

 ### Notes
-When writing a file for the emulator to read, do not indclude empty lines (lines consisting of the emtpy character) .
+This emulator is currently implemented as Visual Studio solution.
 There may be issues when attempting to run the emulator on versions of C++ older than C++14, and when running on linux based systems.